activemerchant/active_merchant/SimplePay.md

 ### **query()**

-The query method makes avaiable for querying fr the transactions.
-Note that both *:orderRef* and Simple Pay generated "Simple ID" would work.
+The query method makes avaiable for querying for the transactions.
+Note that both *:orderRef* and Simple Pay generated *:transactionId* would work, but they are defined different.

-* *:transactionIds* - Transaction id's that we are querying for.
+* *:transactionIds* - Transaction id's that we are querying for, or *:orderRefs*
 * *:detailed* - Do we need detailed informations?
 * *:refunds* - Are refunds should be included?